driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 4.1 Azure ML

-here is an overview of the pipeline I created in azure ml:
+Here is an overview of the pipeline I created in Azure ML:
 ![azureml](./images/Classification_job.png){ width=600px }

 ### 4.2 Model Training